-Melissa is most influenced by Melissa Bank, Jean Rhys, Ernest Hemingway, Raymond Carver, and the screenwriting of Nora Ephron, Spike Jonze, and Francis Coppola.
-She adheres to the tenant that Isabel Allende was driving at when she said, “Write what should not be forgotten."
+Melissa is most influenced by Jean Rhys, Ernest Hemingway, Raymond Carver, and the screenwriting of Nora Ephron, Stanley Kubrick, Francis Coppola, and George Lucas.
+She adheres to the tenet that Isabel Allende was driving at when she said, “Write what should not be forgotten."
 Melissa firmly believes in following the painter Georgia O’Keeffe’s advice when she said, “Art is about making the unknown known.”
-And this knowing is what fills Melissa’s storytelling with insights into life, spirituality, and the human condition.
+And this "knowing" is what fills Melissa’s storytelling with insights into life, spirituality, and the human condition.

-One of Melissa’s screenplays, No Tomorrow Without Merci, was recently produced in Los Angeles.
+Following her debut short fiction collection in 2012, Melissa focused on her screenwriting career, garnering multiple awards.
+Melissa’s screenplay, No Tomorrow Without Merci (2015), won seven awards at international film festivals.
 The film is a World War II drama set in Berlin during the final days of the war, for which Melissa received Co-Producer and Co-Screenwriter credits.
 "No Tomorrow without Merci" won Best Short Film at L.A.
-Cinefest 2015, and also won Best Screenplay at the World Music and Independent Film Festival 2016.
+Cinefest 2015, and also won Best Screenplay at the World Music and Independent Film Festival 2016, plus five other awards.

-Melissa was just named a Semi-Finalist in the 21st Century Fox Writer's Lab 2018 Development and Mentoring Program.
+In November 2017, Melissa was named a Semi-Finalist in the Fox Writer's Lab 2018 Development and Mentoring Program at 21st Century Fox Studios.
 Her TV Pilot "Undocumented," was selected as one of the top 15 scripts out of 750 applicants.

 In 2018 Melissa was hired to write a dark comedy script, “Hard Laughter,” for Actor/Producer Gerard Garilli (Fratello), which Premiered in New York in July 2019.